Project

 Actions #3

-Updated by Robert Terzi almost 11 years ago
+Updated by Robert Terzi over 11 years ago

 Also an FYI for working with a FT-857 that gets stuck in a crash/restart loop: While the radio is resetting itself, it is still possible to put it into clone mode by holding down the normal keys [<] + [>].
 That way the memory contents can be downloaded and examined.
 (Also memories / settings could possibly be retained at least for viewing through chirp.)